- 1 Top 5 Best TVs for Gaming Compared

 - OLED and LED-LCD are the two primary display technologies in large screen televisions, although OLED TVs are rare, as only LG manufactures OLED units currently.
 Learn more about the best oled tvs.

 - You have two options in large screen televisions when it comes to resolution, HD and 4K.
+Many TV’s will also boast Dolby Vision as a spec, which relates to HDR viewing.
 As most gaming consoles currently do not support a higher resolution than HD, you don’t need a 4K TV for gaming.
 However, you may want 4K resolution for other programming.
+There are a number of benefits that come from having a TV that can run 4k HDR.

 - You can pick from curved screens and flat screens when seeking the best TV for gaming.
 Some gamers prefer a curved screen, as it looks cool and it seems to provide a more immersive experience.
 But the screen shape is of personal preference.